 - Underinsured Motorist – Covers damage caused by drivers who do not have enough insurance coverage to pay for the costs associated with the accident.

 - Borrowing or Renting Vehicles – Covers employees if they are driving vehicles that have been rented or borrowed by the business.

 - Car Coverage for Employee Vehicles – Covers employees’ vehicles when they are being driven for work purposes.

 - Supply and Equipment Coverage – Commercial car insurance policies may sometimes cover damage or theft of supplies and equipment that are located inside the work vehicle.

 - Liability for Unloading and Loading – If the vehicle is used for loading and unloading purposes, like box trucks and semi-trailers, additional coverage may be available to cover damage caused when products are loaded or unloaded.

 Determining if You Need Commercial Car Insurance

 If you own a business and have vehicles that you use for work purposes, you need commercial car insurance.
-Commercial car insurance can be used to insure cars, trucks, vans, semis, dump trucks, box trucks, limousines and special-use vehicles that have custom electronics or other equipment installed in them.
+Commercial car insurance can be used to ensure cars, trucks, vans, semis, dump trucks, box trucks, limousines, and special-use vehicles that have custom electronics or other equipment installed in them.
 It can also be purchased for vehicles that are used for ride-sharing services as well as limousines and taxis.
 Additionally, you will need a commercial auto insurance policy if your vehicles are titled in your business name.
 If you simply drive to and from the business that you own in your personal car, you probably do not need commercial auto insurance.